vaibhavdeoda/SportsStore/README.md

 ASP.NET Core MVC 2 App with EF Core and Sqlite db

-Works on Visual Studio for Mac - on Mac!
+Works on Visual Studio for Mac